 This project has been included in previous 6-year capital improvement plans in anticipation of population growth and commercial/industrial development in Milford's westerly portion.
 An additional station will be necessary to meet national response time and distance standards.
 Current Fire Department planning includes improvements to the Downtown Station to meet the Town's goals for the next 30 years.
-However, depending on the west end's development over the next 5 to 20 years, a new station may be needed.
+However, a new station may be needed with the West Milford Commerce and Community District's planned development over the next 5 to 20 years.

-2024-2029 CIP Projects' Status
+Chapter 7.
+2023-2028 CIP Projects' Status

-The following list reconciles the differences between the CIP Committee's 2024-2029 report and this one.
+The following list reconciles the differences between the CIP Committee's 2023-2028 report and this one.

-2024 projects that were approved by the voters:
+2023 projects that were approved by the voters: